 There is still a challenge to implement Human Factors in development and operations (through tools such as CRIOP).
 According to Bergh et al. (2024), "Results from the analysis support research findings within the field of human factors and technology development, pointing out that there is a lack of focus on human factors in both development projects and in operations" (p.1).
-There are still serious deficiencies in alarm handling in control rooms and in drillers cabin, Havtil (2022a).
-However -advantageous results (and design prizes) have been achieved when using Human Factors methods such as ISO 11064/9241-210 and human factors engineering (i.e. task analysis/eye-tracking/ simulation and observations).
-Best practice examples are the development of the Unified Bridge system, Bjørneseth (2021) and next generation Air Defence, Helgar (2023).
+However -advantageous results (and design prizes) have been achieved when using Human Factors methods such as ISO 11064/9241-210 and human factors engineering (i.e. task analysis/ eye-tracking/ simulation and observations).
+Examples are the development of the Unified Bridge system, Bjørneseth (2021) and next generation Air Defence, Helgar (2023).